 SEC Reporting Issues for Foreign Private Issuers (Portfolio 5507)

-SEC Reporting Issues for Foreign Private Issuers discusses the securities laws applicable to foreign private issuers that access the U.S. capital markets and the integrated disclosure system.
+This Portfolio discusses the securities laws applicable to foreign private issuers that access the U.S. capital markets and the integrated disclosure system.
+The most recent edition includes updates related to foreign private issuers, SEC amendments, and requirements for financial instruments that are guaranteed and for guarantor financial information.

 For the best part of the 20th century and into the 21st century, the U.S. equities market has been the deepest, broadest, and largest equities market in the world.
 It is only natural to expect that an increasing number of foreign enterprises would seek to raise capital in the United States.
 In fact, it has become commonplace for foreign private issuers to execute public offerings in the United States.
 SEC reporting requirements for foreign private issuers have been influenced by the need to harmonize traditionally strong and precise U.S. disclosure standards with those of other increasingly significant, and now mature, foreign capital markets.